animist-os/crux/NOTES.md

-  ? for ranged random inclusive
+  ? for ranged random inclusive TODO

     4[0, -1?1] ~= [0, 1, 0, -1, 0, -1, 0, 0]